heathen00/wfparser3/wfparser3/README.md

    * You should rename all methods in all published and internal interfaces that are similar to getLocalizerKeySet() to something more consistent with the return type, so like: getLocalizerUidSet().
+   * "instanceName()" doesn't really make sense within LocalizerType, conceptually.
+It makes more sense that there should be a LocalizerInstance that references a LocalizerField.
+The localizer field, of course has a one to one reference to a LocalizerType.
+But there may be multiple LocalizerInstance instances that refer to the same LocalizerField (and indirectly LocalizerType).
+This change has implications on the Localizer type  interface since the use case no longer requires that we be able to search based on LocalizerField, but LocalizerInstance, instead.
+As a part of this, you should also ensure that the same naming convention for the accessed string in the ResourceBundle is consistent.
+Maybe refactor how the resource bundle is tested using stubs for ResourceBundle?
+     It would make setting up tests easier.
+You could wrap ResourceBundle in your own type that explicitly states the ResourceBundle functionality that the system uses.
+And test your ResourceBundle's integration with the Java ResourceBundle functionality explicitly.

 HERE: